docgeni/docgeni/docs/en-us/guides/basic/component.md

 @NgModule({
     declarations: COMPONENTS,
     imports: [CommonModule, AlibButtonModule],
-    entryComponents: COMPONENTS,
     exports: COMPONENTS,
     providers: []
 })
 export class AlibButtonExamplesModule {}

 ```

-Pay attention: all examples are dynamically loaded at runtime, and need to be imported in `entryComponents` when the Ivy rendering engine is not turned on.

 ## StackBlitz Live Example <label>2.0+</label>